 In July 2015 the old and glorious Newton 20 "telescope was replaced with a new Ritchey Chretien 16", combined with an 8 "f / 3 astrograph for wide-field imaging of nebulae and comets.

-Today our Association has about 70 registered members and is one of the most numerous and active in Italy.
+Today our Association has about 50 registered members and is one of the most active in Italy for public and schools activities: more than a thousand people visit the observatory every year and observe the starry sky at the telescope.